LandscapeDNDC

 with

-The reduction factor for water supply is based on the same function as has been used for determining the loss of hydraulic conductance according to [57].
-The recovery of the water damaged enzyme activity is done with a limited rate of 5% (currently fixed).
+The reduction factor for water supply is based on the same function as has been used for determining the loss of hydraulic conductance according to [67].
+The recovery of the water damaged enzyme activity is not very well determined.
+In the literature, periods between 3 (33% recovery rate) and >20 (about 5% recovery rate are indicated [53].
+The value is currently set to 5% for all species.

 \[ fwat = \frac {1.0 + exp(A\_{REF} \cdot A\_{EXP}) } {1.0 + exp((A\_{REF} - psi\_{mean}) \cdot A\_{EXP}) } \]